ThunderDeliverer/Fraxiversarry/README.md

-# Fraxiversarry
+# Fraxiversary

 A composable, ERC20-backed, cross-chain ERC721 collection for the Frax ecosystem intended to commemorate the 5th anniversary of Frax Finance.

 ## High-level overview

-Fraxiversarry is an ERC721-based collection with four core behaviors:
+Fraxiversary is an ERC721-based collection with four core behaviors:

 1. **BASE minting**
    - Users mint NFTs by paying with an allowlisted Frax ERC20.